Discretionary appointment of counsel

 Legislation, Termination of Parental Rights (State) - Birth Parents

 Minn.
 Stat. § 260C.163, subd.
-3(b), which governs the hearing procedures for child protection and termination of parental rights cases, adds, "Except in proceedings where the sole basis for the petition is habitual truancy, if the ... parent, guardian, or custodian desires counsel but is unable to employ it, the court shall appoint counsel to represent ... the parents or guardian in any case in which it feels that such an appointment is appropriate if the person would be financially unable to obtain counsel under the guidelines set forth in section 611.17." (emphasis added)
+3(b), which governs the hearing procedures for termination of parental rights cases, specifies that "Except in proceedings where the sole basis for the petition is habitual truancy, if the ... parent, guardian, or custodian desires counsel but is unable to employ it, the court shall appoint counsel to represent ... the parents or guardian in any case in which it feels that such an appointment is appropriate if the person would be financially unable to obtain counsel under the guidelines set forth in section 611.17." (emphasis added)

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.